-Insufficient cold air return capacity - Installation experience indicates this is a major concern in as many as 60% of the installations, especially if there is a requirement to increase airflow when the existing cold air return capacity is already undersized or restricted.
+Insufficient cold air return capacity - Installation experience indicates this is a major concern.
+In fact, it could represent a problem in as many as 60% of the installations, especially if there is a requirement to increase airflow when the existing cold air return capacity is already undersized or restricted.
 Check the static pressure within the return cabinet or the suction at the filter cabinet door.
 Do not assume because there is a register on the wall, the hole behind the register or the passageways are equal to this register.
 Sharp offsets and transitions in the cold air return system often cause severe restrictions.
 Expect to add additional registers or a relief register in the main cold air return duct.